omegaiota/DiffCloth/README.md

 Simulations are saved to `output/` directory of the root folder.

+### Note
+Feel free to contact me or creating a Github issue if you have questions regarding setting up the repository, running examples or setting up new examples.

 ### Citation
+Please consider citing our research if your find our research helpful:
     @article{li2022diffcloth,
         author = {Li, Yifei and Du, Tao and Wu, Kui and Xu, Jie and Matusik, Wojciech}, title = {DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact},